 Clinics are provided at:

-‘DESMOND’ is available in South Tyneside and Sunderland and provided at a variety of locations for those newly diagnosed with type 2 diabetes.
+‘DESMOND’ is available in South Tyneside and Sunderland and provided at a variety of locations or online for those newly diagnosed with type 2 diabetes.
 The sessions are provided at:

-‘DAISY’ is a group education programme for people with type 1 diabetes on a basal bolus insulin regimen and DAISY 2 is for those with type 2 diabetes on a basal bolus regimen.
+'T1DES' is a group education programme for people with type 1 diabetes on a basal bolus insulin regimen.

 You can find us at Sunderland Royal Hospital here: